sandruschka/accessibility-workshop/README.md

 ### Inventory 🎒
 In your inventory you find two screen readers;
 VoiceOver and TalkBack.
-Choose the one that is available for your device.<br>
-It will assist you in completing the quests
+<br>Choose the one that is available for your device as it will be needed throughout this workshop
 <br>